 Then, press the “Disable footer credits” button and click Save and Publish.
 That’s it!
 You’ve removed the WordPress credits from the footer.

-If you want to customize the credits, instead of disabling them, simply edit the footer credits fields and replace them with any text you want.
+If you want to customize the credits, instead of disabling them, edit the footer credits fields and replace them with any text you want.
 After that, press the Save and Publish button.

 2. Remove WordPress credits from Divi with the WP Editor